Telling Speculative Stories to Help Humans Imagine the Harms of Healthcare AI: Introduction

 \section{Introduction}

-AI is integrated into many aspects of daily life, including finance, healthcare, law, and recommendation systems~\cite{ashurst2020navigating}.
-In healthcare, tools such as stress monitors~\cite{kargarandehkordi2025fusing}, wellness trackers~\cite{fabbrizio2023smart}, and mental health chatbots~\cite{macneill2024effectiveness} can directly influence well-being.
-Recent prompting methods like vibe coding~\cite{chow2025technology} let people describe how an AI system should behave or sound, making it easier for non-experts to prototype AI tools.
-For instance, CareYaya allows caregivers to build stress-tracking applications using short natural language descriptions~\cite{vibecodingmedium2023}.
-While this innovation speeds up AI development, it also introduces risks related to fairness, bias, and accountability~\cite{weidinger2023sociotechnical}.
-These risks are serious in healthcare, where even small model errors can cause harm, including delayed treatment, privacy loss, or health inequities~\cite{roller2020open, chinta2025ai}.
-Systems lacking safeguards for fairness and accountability may ultimately harm the very users they are meant to help~\cite{shelby2022identifying, shelby2023sociotechnical}.
-Governments are responding through measures such as the EU AI Act~\cite{europeanparliament2023AIAct} and a U.S. Executive Order~\cite{biden2023executive}, which call for greater transparency, safety, and accountability~\cite{khan2025towards}.
-Yet regulation remains region-specific and slow to adapt, making early ethical foresight essential for identifying risks, preventing misuse, and aligning AI systems with human values~\cite{saxena2025ai}.
+Artificial intelligence (AI) is increasingly embedded in everyday domains such as finance, healthcare, and law~\cite{ashurst2020navigating}.
+In healthcare, AI tools including stress monitors~\cite{kargarandehkordi2025fusing}, wellness trackers~\cite{fabbrizio2023smart}, and mental health chatbots~\cite{macneill2024effectiveness} can directly affect users’ well-being.
+New prompting approaches such as vibe coding\cite{chow2025technology} allow non-experts to describe desired system behavior in natural language, enabling rapid prototyping of AI applications, for example through platforms like CareYaya\cite{vibecodingmedium2023}.
+However, these developments introduce risks related to fairness, bias, and accountability~\cite{weidinger2023sociotechnical}, which are especially critical in healthcare, where small errors can cause harm, including delayed treatment, privacy loss, and health inequities~\cite{roller2020open, chinta2025ai}.
+AI systems without appropriate safeguards may ultimately harm the users they aim to support~\cite{shelby2022identifying, shelby2023sociotechnical}.
+Although governments have begun responding through efforts such as the EU AI Act~\cite{europeanparliament2023AIAct} and a U.S. Executive Order~\cite{biden2023executive}, which emphasize transparency and accountability~\cite{khan2025towards}, regulation remains slow and fragmented, making early ethical foresight essential for aligning AI systems with human values~\cite{saxena2025ai}.